Skip to Content

 1 – Use a Fan

-Patio with a Fan
+Patio With A Fan

-You will need to be persistent and keep the fan on during the day until the hoverflies move to another location.
+You’ll also need to be persistent and keep the fan on during the day until the hoverflies move to another location.
 If they return, turn the fan on again.

 2 – Make a Fly Repellent